Ferdinand, Prince of Solms-Braunfels: Life

 Ferdinand Wilhelm Ernst was born in Braunfels, Solms-Braunfels as the first son and child of Frederick William, Count of Solms-Braunfels and his first wife Princess Magdalena Henriette of Nassau-Weilburg (1691–1725) daughter of Johann Ernst, Prince of Nassau-Weilburg.
 On 22 May 1742, Emperor Charles VII raised the House of Solms-Braunfels to the rank of Imperial Prince and so when his father died he succeeded him as the 2nd Prince.

 Marriage and issue

-On 24 August 1756 he married in Laubach, Countess Sophie Christine Wilhelmine of Solms-Laubach.
-She was the first daughter and second child of Christian August, Count of Solms-Laubach and his first wife Princess Elisabeth of Isenburg und Büdingen zu Birstein daughter of the first Prince, Wolfgang Ernest I. They had the following children:
+On 24 August 1756, he married in Laubach, Countess Sophie Christine Wilhelmine of Solms-Laubach.
+She was the first daughter and second child of Christian August, Count of Solms-Laubach, and his first wife, Princess Elisabeth of Isenburg und Büdingen zu Birstein, daughter of the first Prince, Wolfgang Ernest I. They had ten children: